consbio/mbtileserver/README.md

 to make subsequent builds much faster.

-Development of the templates and static assets likely requires using `node` and `npm`.
+Development of the templates and static assets requires using NodeJS 20 and `npm`.
 Install these tools in the normal way.

 From the `handlers/templates/static` folder, run